We the People (court show): with Gloria Allred (2011–13)

 The series depicted reenactments of real-life court cases, with Allred playing a judge character.
 Most of the cases were part scripted and part improvised, with audience participation.
 No money exchanged hands after the "judgment".
-This format was similar to other Entertainment Studios' court shows, such as America's Court with Judge Ross, Justice for All with Judge Cristina Pérez, and Supreme Justice with Judge Karen.
+This format was similar to other Entertainment Studios' court shows, such as America's Court with Judge Ross, Justice for All with Judge Cristina Perez, and Supreme Justice with Judge Karen.

 We the People With Gloria Allred was renewed for its second and third seasons in March 2012, but NBC Owned Television Stations did not continue to air the series after its first season.
 During the 2012–2013 season, Entertainment Studios' court shows were the lowest rated in the entire court show genre and We the People was scored the lowest of the three court shows produced by the company.

 with Lauren Lake (2022–)

 In 2021, Byron Allen's Entertainment Studios announced a revival of the program in the fall of 2022, with family lawyer and legal analyst Lauren Lake as presiding judge.
 Lake hosted the Daytime Emmy Award winning court show Lauren Lake's Paternity Court for 7 seasons.
 It premiered in 2022.

+In May 2025, this show along with the other Allen Media Group court shows were renewed for 2 more seasons, running through the 2026–27 television season.